The Smeezingtons: Collaborations

 The Smeezingtons ventured into the U.S. market, mostly writing songs for R&B-pop performers.
-They were given the chance of working with less-successful acts such as Mike Posner, Cobra Starship, Chad Hugo, and Lupe Fiasco.
+They were given the chance of working with acts such as Mike Posner, Cobra Starship, Chad Hugo, and Lupe Fiasco.
 They also wrote songs for better-known acts Flo Rida, Lil Wayne, Wiz Khalifa and CeeLo Green.

 One of their first successful productions was "Get Sexy", performed by Sugababes, released in August 2009.
 It peaked at number two in the United Kingdom.
 It was followed by Matisyahu's "One Day", chosen as NBC's 2010 Winter Olympics theme.
 The Smeezingtons also collaborated with artist K'naan on his fourth studio album Troubadour.
 Coca-Cola used the album's track "Wavin' Flag" with a composition re-arranged by themselves as the theme for television coverage of the 2010 FIFA World Cup.
 "Wavin' Flag" topped the Ö3 Austria Top 40, the Official German Charts and the Scottish Singles charts.
 It brought the Smeezingtons attention from the music industry with their production and writing services increasing in demand.
 Levine joined them, forming a trio.

 In late 2009, The Smeezingtons landed "Nothin' on You" by American rapper B.o.B's featuring Mars; it topped the Billboard Hot 100, the UK Singles chart, and the Dutch Top 40.
 In 2010, The Smeezingtons were responsible for "Billionaire" by American rapper Travie McCoy featuring Mars.
 It peaked at number four in the US, number three in the UK and topped the Dutch Top 40.
 In the same year, "Fuck You" by American singer CeeLo Green became another success for The Smeezingtons, reaching number one in the UK and the Netherlands, and number two on the Billboard Hot 100.

 In 2011, The Smeezingtons composed "Lighters" for Bad Meets Evil, featuring Mars's vocals.
 It peaked at number four in the U.S. and on the Canadian Hot 100, as well as number two in New Zealand.
 They also worked with Snoop Dogg and Wiz Khalifa on "Young, Wild & Free", which features Mars, for the movie Mac & Devin Go to High School.
 The song was included on the soundtrack.
 The single peaked at number seven in the US, number two in New Zealand, and number six on the French charts.
 At the 2013 Grammy Awards, "Young, Wild & Free" was nominated for Best Rap Song.

 In 2014, Mars said he was not interested in composing songs for other artists because he had to pay rent.
 Nevertheless, they produced "All I Ask" for Adele's third studio album 25 (2015).
 At the 2017 Grammy Awards, The Smeezingtons received the Grammy for Album of the Year for their work on 25; it was their last production as a team.